 ACHIEVING DWI EXPUNGEMENT WHEN POSSIBLE

 DWI cannot be expunged and has been grouped with other non-expungeable crimes, such as murder and sex crimes.
-However, your St. Paul DWI attorney may be able to have a DWI removed if it is proven later that the charge was a bogus one.
-It is very possible for a bogus DWI charge to lead to conviction.
+However, your Twin Cities DWI attorney may be able to have a DWI removed if it is proven later that the charge was a bogus one.
+It is extremely possible for a bogus DWI charge to lead to conviction.
 When an attorney proves this fact, the DWI can be removed.
 While this is rare, it does happen.
 Faulty breath test results, rights violations, and other factors have led to convictions being overturned.
 If you feel that your conviction can be overturned because of faulty evidence, talk to your attorney about your options and what steps need to be taken next.

 DWIs are considered one of the crimes that cannot be expunged because of the seriousness of the criminal act.
 If you have been accused of a DWI and it is causing you problems with finding a job, a place to live, or going to school, you can discuss the issue with your attorney to learn about what your options are.
 To learn more, call the Ramsay Law Firm, PLLC at 651-604-0000 to schedule a free consultation.